 The jerky is definitely peppery (I used more seasoning than the package calls for because hey, like I said, I like my jerky to be packed with flavor!) with a nice hint of garlic that isn’t overwhelming.
 It’s a really, really tasty jerky that you’ll enjoy more than you may want (so make a double batch!).

 I grind my meat using my own grinder, but if you’re friends with your butcher (and you should be), you can get him to trim and grind it for you.
 Or if you prefer sliced jerky, your butcher can do that for you too.
 That’s why they’re there.
-Getting to know your butcher is a really good idea, so take the time to say ‘hi’ even if you don’t need anything from him or her the next time you see them.
+Getting to know your butcher is a really good idea.
+Take the time to say ‘hi’ even if you don’t need anything the next time you see them.

 - 1 pound lean ground beef

 - 1 heaping tablespoon Hi Mountain Cracked Pepper N' Garlic Jerky Seasoning see my note below